keshav019/zennode/readme.md

    node index.js
    ```

-4. Follow the prompts to enter the quantity and gift wrap information for each product.
+<p>Follow the prompts to enter the quantity and gift wrap information for each product.</p>

-5. Review the receipt and total information displayed in the console.
+<p>Review the receipt and total information displayed in the console.</p>

 ## Program Structure